New Student Orientation Schedule

 Faculty offices

 Students in the College of Arts & Sciences can use this time to meet with their faculty adviser(s) individually and discuss changes to their course schedule.
-The Registrar's Office, located in Marts Hall, will be open Monday–Friday from 8:30 a.m. to 4:30 p.m. to make approved changes.
-If you don't know who your adviser is, check your Academic Progress Report in Banner Self-Service.2:30–3:30 p.m.
+The Registrar’s Office, located in Marts Hall, will be open to make approved changes.
+If you don't know who your adviser is, check your Academic Progress Report in Banner Web.2:30–3:30 p.m.
 Countdown to Calculus Drop-in Session,

 Science Quad (rain location: Olin Science 451 & 475)

-Are you taking MATH 192 or Math 201 this fall and still working on the Countdown to Calculus course?
-Do you like ice cream treats?
-Come "chill" with us!
-This casual, drop-in session is a chance to talk with students and faculty about math and about what to expect in calculus.
-Feel free to bring a device and stay to work on Countdown to Calculus.
+Are you taking MATH 192 or MATH 201 this fall and still working on the Countdown to Calculus course?
+Do you like sweet treats?
+Join us for a casual, drop-in session!
+This is a chance to talk about what to expect in calculus and answer your questions about Countdown to Calculus.
+You are welcome to bring a device to work on the program while you snack.
 (Vegan and allergy-conscious options will be available.)2:30–5:30 p.m.
 Freeman College of Management Individual Advising Appointments

 Faculty offices

-Students in the Freeman College of Management can use this time to meet with their faculty adviser individually and discuss changes to their course schedule.
-The Registrar's Office, located in Marts Hall, will be open Monday–Friday from 8:30 a.m. to 4:30 p.m. to make approved changes.
-If you don't know who your adviser is, check your Academic Progress Report in Banner Self-Service.2:30–5:30 p.m.
+Students in the Freeman College of Management can use this time to meet individually with their faculty adviser to discuss changes to their course schedule.
+The Registrar's Office, located in Marts Hall, will be open to make approved changes.
+If you don't know who your adviser is, check your Academic Progress Report in Banner Web.2:30–5:30 p.m.
 Pathways Portfolio

 On your own